 - Contributes to the reduction of tiredness and fatigue

-Kiwifruit contains a wide range of phytonutrients like polyphenols and vitamins like Vitamin C and E which have antioxidant power.
+Nutrikiwi’s are brimming with antioxidants!
+They contains a wide range of phytonutrients like polyphenols, along with vitamins Vitamin C and E which have antioxidant power.

 What are antioxidants?

-Let’s have a look at one of the major vitamin antioxidants in Kiwifruit besides Vitamin C. Vitamin E is an essential group of 8 plant derived, fat soluble compounds including the tocopherols.
+Another important antioxidant found in kiwifruit is Vitamin E. This is an essential group of 8 plant derived, fat soluble compounds including tocopherols.
 These are the most biologically active form of this vitamin group.